yaniv-golan/openai-structured/docs/source/index.rst

 openai-structured
 ===============

-A Python library and command-line tool for making OpenAI API calls with structured output, featuring streaming support and efficient buffer management.
+A Python library and command-line tool for working with `OpenAI Structured Outputs <https://platform.openai.com/docs/guides/function-calling>`_, featuring streaming support and efficient buffer management.
 The library provides both a Python API and a CLI command `ostruct` for extracting structured data using OpenAI models.

 Version Compatibility
 ------------------